JiazuoYu/PathWeave/README.md

   - [Citation](#Citation)
   - [Acknowledgement](#Acknowledgement)

-___
-- [X] Train&Test
-- [X] Data Processing
-- [X] Checkpoints
-## Abstract
+## 📣 Abstract
 Multimodal Large Language Models (MLLMs) have gained significant attention due to their impressive capabilities in multimodal understanding.
 However, existing methods rely heavily on extensive modal-specific pretraining and joint-modal tuning, leading to significant computational burdens when expanding to new modalities.
-In this paper, we propose **PathWeave**, a flexible and scalable framework with modal-path switching and expansion abilities that enables MLLMs to continually evolve on modalities for X-modal reasoning.
+In this paper, we propose **PathWeave**, a flexible and scalable framework with **modalpath switching and expansion** abilities that enables MLLMs to continually **evolve** on modalities for **X**-modal reasoning.
 We leverage the concept of Continual Learning and develop an incremental training strategy atop pre-trained MLLMs, enabling their expansion to new modalities using uni-modal data, without executing joint-modal pretraining.
 In detail, a novel Adapter-in-Adapter (AnA) framework is introduced, in which uni-modal and cross-modal adapters are seamlessly integrated to facilitate efficient modality alignment and collaboration.
 Additionally, an MoE-based gating module is applied between two types of adapters to further enhance the multimodal interaction.
-To investigate the proposed method, we establish a challenging benchmark called Continual Learning of Modality (MCL), which consists of high-quality QA data from five distinct modalities: image, video, \textcolor{black}{audio, depth} and point cloud.
+To investigate the proposed method, we establish a challenging benchmark called **Continual Learning of Modality (MCL)**, which consists of high-quality QA data from five distinct modalities: image, video, audio, depth and point cloud.
 Extensive experiments demonstrate the effectiveness of the proposed AnA framework on learning plasticity and memory stability during continual learning.
-Furthermore, PathWeave performs comparably to state-of-the-art MLLMs while concurrently reducing parameter training burdens by 98.73\%.
+Furthermore, PathWeave performs comparably to state-of-the-art MLLMs while concurrently reducing parameter training burdens by **98.73\%**.

-## Approach
+## 🚩 Approach
 ___
 ![framework.png](docs/_static/framework.png)

-## Getting Started
+## 🏃‍♂️ Getting Started
 ### Data Processing

 Our depth data are generated follow the instruction of [OneLLM](https://github.com/csuhan/OneLLM/blob/main/docs/Data.md).